 Understanding where we source from is the first step on our responsible sourcing journey.
 AAK has set the ambition to trace a minimum of 95 percent of our supply base back to at least district level, every season.
-As of spring 2021, we have achieved 100 percent in the season 2020/2021 so far.
+We achieved our ambition in the 2022/2023 season, except in Ghana due to a reopening of this supply chain.

 Curious about which countries we source shea from?
 Click here for a map of the AAK shea supply.